arh-eu/gds-java-sdk/README.md

 #### All ACK Messages:

-Every ACK message implements this interface, therefore accessing the status, or the exception on error is the same for all of them.
+Every ACK message implements this interface, Therefore, accessing the status, or the exception on error is the same for all of them.

 ```java